Sieboldianus/lbsnstructure/readme.md

 ## LBSNSTRUCTURE

-A common language independend and cross-network social-media datascheme.
+A common language independent and cross-network social-media datascheme.

 ## Description